fair-research/bdbag/doc/api.md

 <a name="create_default_config"></a>
 #### create_default_config()
-Creates the default configuration file `bdbag.cfg` if it does not already exist.
+Creates the default configuration file `bdbag.json` if it does not already exist.

 -----

 <a name="read_config"></a>
 #### read_config(config_file) ⇒ `dict`
 Reads the configuration file specified by `config_file` into a dictionary object.
-If the file path specified is the default configuration file location `~/.bdbag/bdbag.cfg`, and that file does not already exist, it is created.
+If the file path specified is the default configuration file location `~/.bdbag/bdbag.json`, and that file does not already exist, it is created.

 | Param | Type | Description |
 | --- | --- | --- |